FiveSheepCo/SchafKit/docs/OKHSLARepresentation.md

 ### `color`

-Initializes and returns a `UIColor` object using the specified `OKHSLARepresentation`.
+Initializes and returns a `UIColor` object using the specified `SKHSLARepresentation`.

 ``` swift
 var color: UIColor